 Among those were these two doors that hang in our restaurant to mark the holiday season.
 While the structure of the old house could not bear up under its own weight, the framework of one of these doors still stood mostly upright.
 I asked Mom what she thought of me taking them home.
 She seemed delighted to know that a piece of her heritage would be put to good use.

 What makes the story more special is that one of the doors led into her kitchen.
 And it was her kitchen that I remember best.
 During a rare overnight stay, it was in her kitchen that she made peanut butter and jelly sandwiches after midnight because I drank too much sweet tea earlier in the day and a nervous nine year old shouldn’t have so much caffeine.
 The kitchen brought comfort and solace.
+We even decided to call plumbing service in Plano and some handyman to conduct inspection and make kitchen usable again – fill it with sound of boiling water and smell of hot tea as in childhood.

 These two icons remind me that food is a doorway that opens to a path that leads beyond the consolation of the stomach.